-ignore_unknown_u If set, sudo will not produce a warning if it encounters an unknown Defaults entry in the sudoers file or an unknown sudoOption in LDAP.
+- If set, sudo will not produce a warning if it encounters an unknown Defaults entry in the sudoers file or an unknown sudoOption in LDAP.
 This flag is off by default. insults If set, sudo will insult users when they enter an incorrect password.
-This flag is off by default. log_host If set, the host name will be logged in the (non-syslog) sudo log file.
-This flag is off by default. log_input If set, sudo will run the command in a pseudo-tty and log all user input.
-If the
+This flag is off by default. log_allowed If set, sudoers will log commands allowed by the policy to the system audit log (where supported) as well as to syslog and/or a log file.
+This flag is on by default.
+This setting is only supported by version 1.8.29 or higher. log_denied If set, sudoers will log commands denied by the policy to the system audit log log\exit\status If set, sudoers will log the exit value of commands that are run to syslog and/or a log file.
+If a command was terminated by a signal, the signal name is logged as well.
+This flag is off by default.